New York City prosecutors ask feds to send Manafort

-President Donald Trump’s former campaign chairman is currently serving a 7 1/2-year sentence for bank fraud and other offenses at a prison in Pennsylvania.

-But he is also under indictment on similar state charges in New York.
+Manafort, 70, could be arraigned on the state charges as early as next week and then begin a stay at the city’s notorious jail complex on Rikers Island until the case is resolved, the people said.

+Manhattan District Attorney Cyrus R. Vance Jr. made a request for his office to pick up Manafort at the federal lockup under a law providing for the transfer of prisoners under indictment in another jurisdiction, they added.

-Two people familiar with the matter confirmed Tuesday that Manhattan District Attorney District Attorney Cyrus R. Vance Jr. had requested the transfer.
-They spoke on condition of anonymity because they weren’t authorized to discuss the case.
+The people spoke on condition of anonymity because they weren’t authorized to discuss the case.
+The transfer request was first reported Tuesday by The New York Times.

-If the request is granted, Manafort could be housed in the city’s notorious jail complex on Rikers Island.

-Federal and local corrections officials declined comment.
+State prosecutors and federal and local corrections officials declined to comment.
 Manafort’s lawyers didn’t immediately respond to messages.

 Copyright © 2019 The Washington Times, LLC.